nfttoken/oychain/README.md

 This command will:
- * Start `geth` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the KCC network, which is very CPU intensive.
+ * Start `geth` in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the OYchain network, which is very CPU intensive.
  * Start up `geth`'s built-in interactive [JavaScript console](https://geth.ethereum.org/docs/interface/javascript-console),
    (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://web3js.readthedocs.io/en/) as well as `geth`'s own [management APIs](https://geth.ethereum.org/docs/rpc/server).